Research & Scholarship

-In 2019-20, KU Law faculty presented their research in over 150 presentations and lectures at conferences and law schools across the nation and around the globe, including in Canada, England, Hong Kong, India, Israel, Netherlands, New Zealand, Qatar, Sweden, and Turkey.
+Faculty regularly present their research in presentations and lectures at conferences and law schools across the nation and around the globe.

 Learn about recent research, scholarship, service and publications from the faculty at the University of Kansas School of Law.

 Faculty regularly publish articles and studies in their fields.
 Recent examples include law review articles, casebooks and book chapters.
 Learn about previous publications and accomplishments in the Faculty News Archive.